Table of Contents

 I believe that the point of life--your life--is to discover those moments that make you come alive, to notice when your body gives a full-throated yes to the world.

-The more I do what my heart is telling me to do, the more my body gets the inexplicable vibration feeling that I had when I woke up from surgery.
+For me, the more I do what my heart is telling me to do, the more my body gets the inexplicable vibration feeling that I had when I woke up from surgery.

 It starts there.